testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ## Step 2: Run DeepMetis

-Use the following command to start the Sikulix server:
+Use the following command to start the SikuliX server:

 ```
 python test.py